Silverfish are a small silvery coloured insect found all across Australia.

 - books coming off their spines (as silverfish prefer eating the glue that binds paper to the cover);

 - clothes and other fabrics especially linens (may be stained yellow) and

 There are a number of ways the homeowner can assist with preventing a silverfish infestation.
-Firstly, you’ll need to be vigilant with checking dark undisturbed areas of your home e.g. cupboards.
-Inspection of incoming goods that may harbour silverfish, such as second hand books, cardboard boxes and furniture is highly recommended.
-Be wary of the humidity and temperature of these and ensure that leaking pipes/taps are fixed and moist rooms have functioning ventilation.
+Firstly, you’ll need to be vigilant about checking dark undisturbed areas of your home e.g. cupboards.
+Inspection of incoming goods that may harbour silverfish, such as second-hand books, cardboard boxes and furniture is highly recommended.
+Be wary of the humidity and temperature of these and ensure that leaking pipes/taps are fixed, and moist rooms have functioning ventilation.
 Other things you can do include: